Useful Business Links

 The Planning and Urban Design Agency’s website contains useful information regarding zoning, permits, and other City ordinances.

 Please let the Citizens’ Service Bureau know if someone around you is performing construction or demolition without a permit.
 The C.S.B. will then get in touch with the License Collector’s Office.
 This is a great way to protect the business interests of those companies that are performing within the law.

-This website contains information pertaining to the financing of a company.
+Economic Financing contains information pertaining to the financing of a company.
 The information here can help lower interest rates and down payments.
 There are also links to other business-financing options.